 “Businesses that use marketing automation to nurture prospects experience a 451% increase in qualified leads.
 (Coombs Marketing via The Annuitas Group).
 Consequently, they also have 451% more hair left on their heads.

-- Use growth hacking tools like Dux-Soup and Leonard to automate invites, page visits, messages, InMails and organizing leads and customer data.
-Then optimize use of that data with their customer relationship management(CRM) tools.
+- Use growth hacking tools like Dux-Soup and Leonard to automate invites, page visits, messages, InMails, and organizing leads and customer data.
+Then optimize the use of that data with their customer relationship management(CRM) tools.

 - Use LinMailPro, a Chrome extension.
 Whenever people view your profile, it will find them and send automatic invites.
 Take full advantage of the automation tools at your disposal.
 Let machines do some of the work for you!

 - Use Google’s Boolean search feature to get leads from keywords.
 Here’s an example: site: www.linkedin.com AND (“keyword 1” OR “keyword 2?)
 AND (San Francisco OR Los Angeles).

 - Use tools like BuzzSumo to find out what topics are trending, and rewrite the content you find.
 Provide something that existing articles don’t already offer.